Ormiston Denes Academy: History

 Located in the historic parish of St Margaret's, the academy's history dates back to 1910 when it was founded as a replacement for a secondary fee-paying day school established in 1904.
 Built by Brown and Kerr its main building is a Grade II Listed Building with a Queen Anne facade.
 The school was originally designed to accommodate 320 pupils with the site comprising eleven acres of which seven were playing fields.
 For the first nine years the school was called the Lowestoft Municipal Secondary School and its aim was to provide a ‘sound education for boys and girls between the ages of 10 and 18’.
 In 1914, the first school magazine, The Lowestoftian was published, detailing the events of the school.
-Although it has seen many changes over time The Lowestoftian continues to be published to this day.
+Although it had seen many changes over time The Lowestoftian was discontinued in 2019.

 From 1920 the school was renamed the Lowestoft Secondary School before becoming known as Lowestoft Grammar School from 1945 under the changes of the 1944 Butler Education Act.
 In June 1940, soon after the start of the Second World War and as a result of the danger from air raids on Lowestoft, 327 pupils together with the Head Master and 21 members of staff were evacuated to Worksop.
 The return to Lowestoft commenced in 1943 with eventually all returning by July 1944.

 After the end of the war there was a population boom, which caused a rapid rise in the number of pupils attending the school.
 This necessitated a utilitarian building programme in order to accommodate the new pupils.
 This expansion of the school buildings continued intermittently for the next 30 years.